+The migration of the Chagos-whales is proposed to be in a clockwise pattern across the equatorial Indian Ocean (Leroy et al. 2021),

-Leroy et al. (in press) proposed a possible clockwise migration of the Chagos-whales.
-Our findings further support the migration pattern.
-Blue whale distribution is strongly linked to latitudes in the Indian Ocean (Branch et al. 2007).
-Antarctic blue whales are frequently found in the austral summer, south of 70º S where they feed, and in the winter, migrate to different northern locations to calve and mate (Branch et al. 2007, Samaran et al. 2010).
-Although not all whales migrate as Širović et al. (2004) detected Antarctic blue whales calls all year round in the Southern Ocean, in the Antarctic Peninsula.
+Unlike the Chagos blue whales other blue whales migrate north-south so that there distribution spans across latitudes (Branch et al. 2007).
+For example, where Antarctic blue whales are frequently found south of 70º S in the austral summer where they feed, in the winter they migrate to low latitude northern locations (Branch et al. 2007, Samaran et al. 2010; Balcazar et al. **, Double et al. **) presumably to calve and mate.
+Although not all whales migrate as Širović et al. (2004) detected Antarctic blue whales calls all year round in the Southern Ocean, in the Antarctic Peninsula and Tripovich et al. (2015) found blue whale calls all year round in southern Australian waters off Portland.
 The proportion of the blue whale population that migrates remains unclear.
-Pygmy blue whales are the most common in the Indian Ocean, however their movement and migration pattern are poorly known (Samaran et al. 2013, Leroy et al. 2018, McDonald et al. 2006).
+Pygmy blue whales are the most common subspecies in the Indian Ocean; however, their movement and migration patterns are poorly understood (Samaran et al. 2013, Leroy et al. 2018, McDonald et al. 2006).
 Sri Lankan, Madagascan and Australian blue whale calls are recorded all through the Indian Ocean, which confirms the importance of the Indian Ocean for the pygmy blue whales.
 Sri Lankan blue whale calls are detected mostly in the northern Indian Ocean.
 Anderson et al. (2012a) suggest that the Sri Lankan whales feed in the Arabian Sea, off the coasts of Somalia and the Arabian Peninsula, from May to October during the intense upwelling due to the southwest monsoon.
 They then migrate to the east coast of Sri Lanka, off the western Maldives, to catch the other upwelling associated with the northeast monsoon during December to March.
 Samaran et al. (2013) recorded the Madagascan blue whale calls at Crozet Island (in the sub-Antarctic Indian Ocean) from January to June, and north of Diego Garcia in Autumn.
 This suggests a migration pattern from sub-tropical to sub-Antarctic during summer.
 Australian whales move between Australia and Indonesia, satellite-linked tracked individuals, initially tagged off the southeast coast of Australia in summer, migrated north to Indonesian waters during the austral winter (Double et al. 2014).
 However, preliminary reports of occurrence of DG whale calls suggests these whales may have a different migration pattern, rather than moving north-south, as the other blue whales do, that instead they migrate from east-to- west.

+As we found the Chagos-whales were present within the SE site at times correlated with higher chlorophyte-a concentrations, it is possible the whales use this region seasonally to feed. which would represent times of greater s the density of blue whale’s main preys

-It is likely that the Chagos-whales are feeding at the vicinity of SE site because their occurrence positively correlated to the chlorophyte-a concentration, which represents the density of blue whale’s main preys.
-From our generalised linear model, chlorophyll-a also has a significant impact on the whale presence, however, the coefficient is negative also the absolute value is much smaller comparing to the NW site (table 2).
+It is possible that the because their occurrence positively.
+We also show that chlorophyll-a has a strong influence impact on the whale presence, however, the coefficient is negative also the absolute value is much smaller comparing to the NW site (table 2).
 The Chagos-whales may not be feeding at or near the northern site of Diego Garcia.
 The average detections of the Chagos-whales are both high at NW and SE sites.
-We detected on average more than 5 calls per hour at both sites with seasonal difference.
+We detected on average more than 5 calls per hour at both sites with temporal difference.